flass/pantagruel/README.md

 # as many rows as FASTA files in the contigs/ folder + onea header row
 # tab-separated fields; header with these field names mandatory; order does not matter.
 # the values in 'assembly_id' and 'locus_tag_prefix' fields must be unique;
-# the 'assembly_id' field value must match the begin of contig file name
-# and the annotation folder name.
+# the 'assembly_id' field value must match the begin of contig file name and match exactly the annotation folder name.
 ```

 -------------